Teaching Adults to Read: Education Programs and Career Info

 - Adult learning methods

 Bachelor's Degree in Education

 Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) programs in education discuss current theories of curriculum design, classroom management and learning assessment.
 These programs do not specifically emphasize literacy instruction or adult education, but the theories and methods can be adapted to adult literacy education.
-Students in education bachelor's degree programs typically complete extensive classroom instruction and a supervised internship before earning a degree.

 Coursework in education B.A. and B.S. programs focuses on practical skills used to instruct students.
 Programs are often interdisciplinary, covering topics in psychology and sociology that influence educational theory.
 Students usually learn about the subjects listed below: